opspawn/ops-core/memory-bank/progress.md

 ## 3. Current Status Overview
 - **Overall:** Core functionalities for lifecycle management and workflow orchestration are implemented with agent state checking and comprehensive custom exception handling.
 API endpoints for interaction are available, now with centralized middleware for logging and error handling.
 Webhook mechanism for AgentKit integration implemented.
 A basic Python SDK (`opscore_sdk/`) and a CLI (`opscore_cli/`) are available.
 Unit tests and mock integration tests passing. **Real integration tests (Task 4.2) are blocked.** Ops-Core storage layer refactored to support Redis (for integration tests) and async operations.
-- **Blockers/Dependencies:** Task 4.2 is blocked because the integration test fails waiting for the `idle` state update to appear in Redis after the initial `UNKNOWN` state is successfully verified.
+- **Blockers/Dependencies:** Task 4.2 is blocked because the integration test fails with a `401 Unauthorized` error when polling the Ops-Core API, indicating an API key authentication issue in the test client fixture.

 ## 4. Known Issues
-- **Task 4.2 Blocker:** Integration test `test_real_agentkit_workflow.py` fails waiting for `idle` state after successful `UNKNOWN` state verification using Redis storage.
-The initial `idle` state update sent by the simulated agent appears to fail or not be persisted correctly.
+- **Task 4.2 Blocker:** Integration test `test_real_agentkit_workflow.py` fails with `401 Unauthorized` when polling the Ops-Core API (`/v1/opscore/agent/{agentId}/state`).
+The test client fixture (`tests/conftest.py:opscore_client`) needs to be corrected to send the API key in the `Authorization: Bearer <key>` format.
+Previous attempts to fix this were interrupted.
 - **`httpx` Deprecation Warnings:** 6 warnings in `tests/test_middleware.py` related to `TestClient` instantiation (Task B7).
 Fixed 1 warning in `tests/conftest.py` related to `client.close()`.
 - Test coverage for `logging_config.py`, `models.py`, `agentkit_client.py`, and `workflow.py` needs review/improvement.
 - Task queue (`workflow._task_queue`) is still in-memory.